-To the unsuspecting eye, a quick glance at Phipps’ observational beehive in the SEED Classroom may look uncomplicated.
+To the unsuspecting eye, a quick glance at the observational beehive in the Nature Lab at Phipps may look uncomplicated.
 Bees leave, bees gather nectar and pollen, bees come back, bees make honey – end of story.
 However, Integrated Pest Management Specialist Dr. Ryan Gott reveals there is much more happening than meets the eye.
 The world of bees is a complicated one, filled with nuanced systems of communication, struggles of power and the incredible influence of the reigning monarch — the queen bee.

 It was almost a year ago that we installed the observation beehive, and the installation went well.
 Christina Neumann of Apoidea Apiary brought a healthy, thriving queen along with a group of worker bees to our empty hive.
 Throughout the remainder of summer and fall, the hive was doing well.
 The queen continued to lay eggs while her workers pollinated our sustainable landscape and even over winter, a perilous time for bees, the hive continued to thrive.

-Then, this spring, we decided to move the bees outside to a hive right behind the SEED Classroom.
+Then, this spring, we decided to move the bees outside to a hive right behind the Nature Lab.
 The cube shape of the outdoor hive is more natural for bees and would allow our colony to continue to grow and prosper while maintaining a smaller colony in the observation hive for our guests to see up close.

 This is a more complicated process than it may seem because a hive needs a queen in order to continue reproducing.
 Worker bees can lay eggs, but all of the eggs they produce are drones (males).
 The queen is the only bee who has the reproductive organs to produce both male and female eggs, and she can choose how many eggs are workers (females) or drones (males).
 The typical worker bee only lives for about a month at the most, so without a queen, the hive population would dissipate after a few weeks.
 The entire future and well-being of the hive hinges on the singularly impactful queen bee.